Mit'a: Working in mines

 The Spanish conquistadors also used the same labor system to supply the workforce they needed for the silver mines, which was the basis of their economy in the colonial period.
 Under the leadership of Viceroy Francisco de Toledo, who was dispatched to Peru in 1569, the mit'a system greatly expanded as Toledo sought to increase silver outputs from the Potosí silver mine.

 Toledo recognized that without a steady, reliable and inexpensive source of labor, mining would not be able to grow at the speed that the Spanish crown had requested.
 Under Toledo's leadership, the first mit'a recruits arrived in Potosí in 1573 from the regions directly surrounding the Potosi mine.
 At its peak, recruitment for the Potosi mit'a extended to an area that was nearly 200,000 square miles (520,000 km2) and included much of southern Peru and present-day Bolivia.

 The conquistadors used the concept of mit'a to suit their own needs.
 Mit'a is considered to be the ancient and original version of mandatory state service.
-The Spanish mit'a system had severe impacts on the native population, which was of able-bodied workers at a time while their communities were experiencing demographic collapse from epidemics of Old World diseases.
+The Spanish mit'a system had severe impacts on the native population, which was of able-bodied workers at a time while their communities were experiencing demographic collapse.
 It also resulted in natives fleeing their communities to evade the mit'a.
 With fewer workers able to work the fields, the farming production went down, resulting in famine and malnutrition for many native communities in the region.

 Research by Melissa Dell found that the mining mit'a resulted in negative long-term effects for the regions where it occurred.
 This included lower levels of education and household consumption, less developed road networks, and a decrease in public good provision (due to there being very few haciendas, whose owners generally supported greater provision of public goods).
+Abad and Maurer (2025) have challenged these results.
+Their research shows that there are no long-term effects in modern Peru or in the area studied by Dell when historically accurate coding of coerced labor locations are taken into account.

 Mitma resettlement system

 The mit'a labor tribute is not to be confused with the related Inca policy of deliberate resettlements referred to by the Quechua word mitma (mitmaq means 'outsider' or 'newcomer') or its Hispanicized forms, mitima or mitimaes (plural).
 That involved transplanting whole groups of people of Inca background as colonists into new lands inhabited by newly conquered peoples.
-The aim was to distribute loyal Inca subjects throughout their empire to limit the threat of localized rebellions.
+The aim was to spread awareness of & involvement in Inca systems, and to distribute loyal Inca subjects throughout their empire to limit the threat of localized rebellions.